Mistralys/application-localization/README.md

 $source->excludeFile('jquery-ui.min.js'); // by exact file name match
 ```

-Note: No need to specifiy the absolute path or file name, as long as the name is unique.
+> Note: No need to specify the absolute path or file name, as long as the name is unique.

 ### 3) Main configuration settings

-Note: This must be done last, after the locales and sources have been defined.
+> Note: This must be done last, after the locales and sources have been defined.

 ```php
 use AppLocalize\Localization;